satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 The basic demonstration was specifically crafted to demonstrate the type extraction process, but there are some important real-world issues when doing so.

-- We don't know the depth of our analysis so it's a perfect match for recursion although you could construct a loop too I guess.
+- We don't know the depth of our analysis, so it's a perfect match for recursion although you could construct a loop too I guess.
-- We need to stop diving into properties that are coming from the standard library like `Date` and methods or values of primitives like `string` because we are usually not interested in those properties.
+- We need to prevent diving into properties that are coming from the standard library like `Date` and methods or values of primitives like `string` because we are usually not interested in those properties.
 Same for external libraries (think of rxjs & friends).

 ### Recursion

-First, let's make the analysis recursive first.
+First, let's make the analysis recursive to find every property in any given file.

 ```typescript
 function processProperty(type: ts.Type, node: ts.Node, level = 0) {